tc39/proposal-ecmascript-sharedmem/DISCUSSION.md

 The current spec uses TypedArrays for views on shared memory, this has several negative aspects:

 * It complicates the definition of TypedArray, in order for it to handle two kinds of buffers that are only superficially similar
-* There is space for confusion around a couple of choices (to be enumerated here) where a TypedArray operation creates a new buffer and could choose to create a new shared buffer or a new unshared buffer
+* There is a little space for confusion around a couple of choices where a TypedArray operation creates a new buffer and could choose to create a new shared buffer or a new unshared buffer
 * Host APIs that accept a TypedArray must be aware that that API may be mapping shared memory

 An earlier design had a separate type hierarchy for shared views, but it was abandoned when it met with resistance.